rnicrosoft-studio/latex-docker/README.md

 # latex-docker
-🐳 Docker Image of TeXLive based on Ubuntu
+🐳 Docker Image of TeXLive based on Ubuntu, both latest (monthly automatically updated) and historical versions.

+Save the long night from the installation of thousands of TeXLive packages!

 # Usage
 ```sh